Unlimited Paid Time Off: Amazing Benefit or Massive Scam?

 As companies battle to attract and retain top-tier talent, they develop new benefits to entice workers to join their teams.

-What’s Unlimted Paid Time Off
+What’s Unlimited Paid Time Off

-Companies typically offer this perk in highly competitive industries to pretend they care about work-life balance
+Companies typically offer this perk in highly competitive industries to pretend they care about work-life balance.

-In practice, most unlimited paid time off policies aren’t as attractive as they seem.
 A user in the popular antiwork community on Reddit asked the crowd if these policies actually work or if it’s just a tactic designed to attract applicants.

 You Can Never Use The Time Off